 Commissions have fallen in recent years in part because consumers have been conditioned to push for better deals on everything.
 A fast-paced market like today’s also can pressure listing commissions by making consumers question the value of listing agents.

-Clever Real Estate takes a different strategy.
+Clever Real Estate takes a different approach.
 It partners with agents who are already operating with national brands or independent companies.
 Clever Real Estate promises to relieve agents of the cost of acquiring customers, and to boost their profiles in the areas where they do business.

 “Because we save them on the cost, they’re willing to discount their fee and keep the service the same,” Mizes says.
 “If Clever is sending you an extra 20 listings a year, that’s a lot of signs in yards.”